CivMC/Civ/CONTRIBUTING.md

 `docker compose up paper proxy -d`.
 This will start up a single server on localhost.

-Keep in mind that if you are making any config changes, you should change the default plugin config in the resources folder, but also update the configs for the relevant server(s) if necessary. `gamma` is the code name for CivMC mini, and most changes applied to main should also apply to mini.
+Keep in mind that if you are making any config changes, you should change the default plugin config in the resources folder, but also update the configs for the relevant server(s) if necessary.
 You can find these configs in `ansible/files`.

 Default config changes will not affect the docker server, but ansible changes will.
 If you make any config changes in the `ansible` directory, simply restart the server `docker compose restart paper` to apply them.